fve1ga/fveigalopez_webpage/content/post/flashback/index.md

 subtitle: Preliminary results with methane and propane flames are beautiful, moving towards hydrogen flames soon.

 # Summary for listings and search engines
-summary: Preliminary results on our results with methane and propane are beautiful, moving towards hydrogen flames soon.
+summary: Preliminary results on our results with methane and propane are beautiful, moving towards hydrogen soon.

 # Link this post with a project
 projects: []